 Location.
 40° 18.488′ N, 75° 7.581′ W. Marker is in Doylestown, Pennsylvania, in Bucks County.
+Marker is on the grounds of the James A. Michener Art Museum.
 Touch for map.
-Marker is on the grounds of the James A. Michener Art Museum.
 Marker is at or near this postal address: 138 South Pine Street, Doylestown PA 18901, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Last Hanging (a few steps from this marker); The Site (within shouting distance of this marker); The Museum (within shouting distance of this marker); The Expansion (within shouting distance of this marker); Corporate Business Partner Entrance Courtyard and W.B.U.X.
 Sculpture Garden (within shouting distance of this marker); The Mercer Museum (within shouting distance of this marker); Thinking Green (about 500 feet away, measured in a direct line); W. Atlee Burpee (approx. 0.2 miles away).
 Touch for a list and map of all markers in Doylestown.

 Also see . . .